Help Center/ Cloud Container Engine/ Best Practices/ Networking/ Configuring Passthrough Networking for a LoadBalancer Service

 4. Wait for a while and check the monitoring data on the ELB console.

-If a new access connection is displayed, the access is forwarded by the load balancer as expected.
+If a new access connection is displayed, the load balancer can forward access as expected.